Gout in the foot detected with the Somatom Force CT system’s dual energy, which could have otherwise been missed.

 Dual energy scans can also prove useful in diagnosing gout in an acute care setting.
 Pain in the afflicted joint could be a symptom of any number of conditions, but if gout is suspected, spectral CT can be used to reveal deposits of monosodium urate crystals (MSU) around the joint.
 “In an environment where you may not have a full history on the patient ... the ED physician is faced with so many choices,” Mochon explained.
 “Dual energy can quickly direct them to the answer.”

-Spectral Still Finding Niche
+Spectral Still Finding Niche in CT Imaging

 For all of the possibilities and enhancements that spectral imaging offers, many say it is still working its way into imaging departments.
 Philips’ Vanderwall estimates usage between 10-30 percent.